Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Don't be afraid to negotiate with Meta.

 Many people are afraid to negotiate out of fear of offending the Meta recruiting team or losing the job offer.
-However, we’ve helped facilitate hundreds of successful salary negotiations, and we’ve never seen Meta pull a job offer because a candidate tried to negotiate.
+However, we’ve helped facilitate hundreds of successful salary negotiations and we’ve never seen Meta pull a job offer because a candidate tried to negotiate.

 Regardless of the role level—whether it’s a Meta product manager salary, Meta director salary, or an Meta engineering manager salary—you should negotiate an Meta job offer.
 We strongly believe everyone should negotiate before accepting a job offer at Meta—don’t let salary negotiation myths or hearsay talk you out of advocating for yourself.